 In my case, being honest about my hopelessness led me to a better way to manage life, and now my song is much more joyful.

 If any of this sounds similar to your story, or you are interested in a discussion about mental health, suffering and following Jesus, I suggest you listen to my friend and former pastor, Wesley Towne.
-He left the Oregon church he founded (Ekklesia Eugene) due to his wife’s health concerns, and he is an excellent resource on this topic.
+He left the Oregon church he founded (Ekklesia Eugene) due to health concerns, and he is an excellent resource on this topic.

 Blessings on your hope-filled journey!